Official Name: Republic of Lithuania.

 Head of State: Gitanas Nauseda (President).

-Head of Government: Saulius Skvernelis (Prime Minister).
+Head of Government: Ingrida Šimonytė (Prime Minister).

 National Day: February 16, Independence Day.

-Population: 3,525,761 inhabitants (est. July 2012).
-According to estimates, 2 million Lithuanians on foreign soil.
+Population: 2,718,352 inhabitants (est. January 2023).
 Ethnic breakdown: Lithuanian 84.1%; Polish 6.6%, Russian 5.8%, Belarusian 1.2%.
 Capital: Vilnius, founded in 1323.
 The stately city of Vilnius is one of the largest and most beautiful in Central and Eastern Europe.
 It is considered World Heritage site.
 Largest cities and their population: Vilnius 554,409 people; Kaunas 358,111 people; Klaipéda 185,936 people; Šiauliai 128,397 people, and Panevėžys 114,582 people.
 Official language Lithuanian.
 Religion: Around 80% of the population is Roman Catholic.
-GDP per capita: 17,310 dollars (World Bank, World Development Indicators, 2011).
+GDP per capita: 18,233 dollars (World Bank, World Development Indicators, 2021).
 Currency: The official currency is the Euro.
 Total area : 65,300 km2.
 Location: In Eeastern Europe.
 It borders the Baltic Sea and Latvia, Belarus, Poland, and Russia.
 Climate: Transitions between maritime and continental.
 The average temperature is +23°C in July and -4.9°C in January.

 Mexico and Lithuania established diplomatic relations on May 31, 1938 and signed a Friendship Treaty in Washington, D.C.
 Mexico did not recognize the occupation of Lithuania by the Soviet Union and condemned its subsequent annexation.
 On November 5, 1991, Mexico and Lithuania exchanged diplomatic notes in order to restore relations, with a concurrent accreditation of their respective ambassadors.
 Over 20 years of diplomatic relations a legal framework has been built up, on which the bilateral relations between the two countries has rested.
 This has included the Visa Exemption Agreement for Diplomatic and Official Passports (2002), the Cooperation Agreement in the Fields of Education, Culture, the Arts and Sport (2003) and the Convention for the Avoidance of Double Taxation and Prevention of Fiscal Evasion (2012).
 President Valdas Adamkus, along with a group of businessmen, made the first visit by a president of the Baltic countries to Mexico in January, 2002, which considerably furthered the bilateral relationship.
 Additionally, in the framework of the III EU-LAC Summit, which was held in Guadalajara in 2004, the acting President of Lithuania, Arturas Paulauskas, met with then-President Vicente Fox, while President Valdas Adamkus met briefly in private with President Felipe Calderon on March 9, 2008, during an unofficial visit to Mexico.
 For their part, the Foreign Affairs Ministers Patricia Espinosa and Vygaudas Ušackas met in 2009 as part of the 119th Session of the Committee of Ministers of the Council of Europe in Madrid, Spain.
 Here they reaffirmed their willingness to cooperate on issues on the EU’s agenda, as well as to establish a diplomatic exchange project to spread knowledge about Latin America, with a view to Lithuania’s coming presidency of the EU in 2013.
 To date, the Reunions for Bilateral Political Consultations have met twice (2002 and 2008).
 In these meetings, it was agreed to promote cooperation in the fields of biotechnology, nanotechnology, information technology, and the environment, among others, as well as to promote overall scientific and technological cooperation.
 At the parliamentary level, a highlight has been the recent formation of the Group for Interparliamentary Relations with Mexico in the Seimas.
 Lithuania has participated with Mexico in cross-cultural events such as the "Kino Pavasaris Days of Latin American Culture Festival," held on October 2011, which included the projection of Mexican films such as A tiro de piedra (A stone’s throw), Jean Gentil, and Las marimbas del infierno (Marimbas from hell).
 Also presented was the photographic exhibition Sonidero City by Swiss photographer Mirjam Wirz, which showcased the culture surrounding cumbia music in Mexico.
 Collaborative activities continued to develop throughout 2012.
 Ambassador Pavilionis Žygimantas visited Mexico on February 22-23, 2012.
 He met with the Mexican head of the General Directorate for Europe, Amb.
 José Ignacio Madrazo; during this visit, the Convention for the Avoidance of Double Taxation and Prevention of Fiscal Evasion Regarding Income Tax was signed.
 From March 8-11, 2012, the Mexican musician Javier Nandayapa participated in the Ukmergé Percussion Festival.
 Maestro Nandayapa appeared in the section "World Music Percussion", playing the marimba with a Chamber Orchestra, and held a master class titled “Music and Mexican Traditions.”
 During the closing ceremony the newly formed “Ensemble in Homage to Zeferino Nanadayapa,” honoring the musician's father, was introduced to the public.
 Nandayapa eventually settled in Lithuania.
 In the educational field there has been a steady exchange of scholarship holders and other students.
 Annually, the Mexican ministry of Foreign Affairs (S.R.E.) offers 3 scholarships to students from Lithuania, as well as extending a general invitation to their Courses for Foreign Diplomats, offered at the I.M.R.
 Mexico and Lithuania have signed several accords to date, including: - Visa Exemption Agreement for Diplomatic and Official Passports, signed in Mexico City on January 25, 2002; effective since April 26, 2002. - Cooperation Agreement in the fields of Education, Culture, Art and Sports between the Government of the United Mexican States and the Government of the Republic of Lithuania.
 Signed in Mexico City on January 24, 2002, effective since July 18, 2003. - Additional Protocol for the Economic Association, Political Accordance, and Cooperation Agreement between the United Mexican States and the European Community and its Member States.
 Signed on April 2, 2004, became effective on May 1, 2004. - Convention for the Avoidance of Double Taxation and Prevention of Fiscal Evasion Regarding Income Tax, signed on February 23, 2012.